e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  §13.2 — equality the concrete degenerate; abstract-at-root detected here), the whole-tree obligation check, root slots falling out as the root's exported input faces, and §9.1's all-real-leaves rule checked on every `init_x` (the walk in §13.2 rests on it).
+  §13.2 — equality the concrete degenerate; abstract-at-root detected here), the whole-tree obligation check, root slots falling out as the root's exported input faces, and §9.1's closed leaf vocabulary checked on every `init_x` (the walk in §13.2 rests on it).
 Also here: §13.2's declaration-completeness rules (a store without its update, an event missing a guard or handler method, a leaf mixing tier families, a primitive at the root), and